Submissions deadline

 DCP

-mp4/mov (H.264, Pro Res; Full HD) files, these will be converted to DCP.
+mp4/mov (H.264, Pro Res; Full HD) files, which will be converted to DCP.

 Screenings